SpencerAWill/MultidimensionalArray/README.md

 [0, 0, 0]: a
 ```

-### Enumeration excluding a dimension (eg. 2D enumeration in a 3D array OR 1D enumeration in a 2D array)
+### Enumeration excluding a dimension (eg. 2D enumeration in a 3D array, 1D enumeration in a 2D array)
 ```C#
 //With point enumeration, you can exclude a dimension from enumeration.
 I.e. enumerate through a 2D plane in a 3D array